pdjr-signalk/pdjr-signalk-push-notifier/README.md

 The details of this procedure differ across operating systems and browsers, but the general approach is:

-1. Generate SSL keys and certificates.
+1. Generate X.509 keys and certificates.

 2. Install server keys in Signal K by copying the necessary files to the .signalk folder.